TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Community/Index.rst

 ------------

-For joining code sprints, it is recommended that you have at least a little experience with TYPO3 core contribution and are familiar with the workflow.
+For joining code sprints, it is recommended that you have at least a little experience with TYPO3 Core contribution and are familiar with the workflow.

 Look for the next Code Sprints on the `Events page on typo3.org
 <https://typo3.org/community/events/>`__.